Furnace Repair Checklist

 - Insert the new filter with the arrow motioning toward the furnace to keep damage from happening.

-Flat filters need to be replaced once a month, while pleated filters should work around three months.
-You can also use a washable filter that will last about 10 years.
+Flat filters need to be replaced once a month, while pleated filters should last about three months.
 If you have children or pets, you may have to put in a new filter sooner.

 To make the procedure smoother down the road, draw with a permanent pen on your heater exterior or ductwork to indicate the airflow direction and filter size.